HebaHamdan2/MyPersonalBlog-App/README.md

 ```
 5- Open your browser and navigate to **http://localhost:3000**.

+## Deployment

+The project is deployed using Vercel.

+## Demo
+You can check out the live demo [here](https://hebablogsapp.vercel.app/).

 ## Learning Experience

 Throughout this project, I gained valuable insights into effectively handling API routing for both the admin and user sides.
-A highlight was deploying the project on Vercel and troubleshooting various issues.
+A highlight was deploying the project on **Vercel** and troubleshooting various issues.
 Leveraging TypeScript and ESLint helped me detect unused data and deprecated libraries, enhancing the overall quality of the application.

 ## Contributing